dmurtari/Code-dozr/README.md

 NP-Incomplete

 ## Members
-Adrian Chen
+* Adrian Chen
-Domenic Murtari
+* Domenic Murtari
-Irakli Z
+* Irakli Zhuzhunashvili

 ## Overview
 We will be building a collaborative online code editor.
-For this we plan on using a collaborative API to sync the text, and plan on having highlighting tools for ease of readability.
+For this we plan on using a collaborative tool to sync the text, and plan on having highlighting tools for ease of readability.
+We plan on having the feature of running JavaScript code inside the app after having written it which will allow the ability to write JavaScript with WebGL and create 3D models.
+Also, we want to add support for the website being able to be used in hackathons so that teams could use it to collaborate more easily.

 ## Technology
-* Syncing API
 * Ruby on Rails
+* PubNub (Tool for collaborative purposes)
+* Ace editor (JavaScript library for editing code within a browser)

 ## Learning